jrusso1020/Paircon/README.md

 ```
 python app.py
 ```

 This will run the app at 127.0.0.1:5000

 #### Sending POST requests
-Requires content of POST request to be `application/json` JSON object must look like so
+Requires content of POST request to be `application/json`

+JSON object must look like:
 ```
 {"user_dir" : "absolute/path/to/user_txts", "conference_dir" : "absolute/path/to/conference_txts", "k" : (number of most similiar documents to return)}
 ```